socfortress/LINUX-LIST-SSH-AND-NETWORKCONNECTIONS-COPILOT-ACTION/README.md

-## List SSH Network Connections
+## List-SSH-Network-Connections.sh

 This script lists all active TCP and UDP network connections on the system, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.

 ### Overview

-The `List-SSH-Network-Connections` script uses `netstat` to enumerate all network connections, collecting protocol, local and remote addresses, state, and associated process information.
+The `List-SSH-Network-Connections.sh` script uses `netstat` to enumerate all network connections, collecting protocol, local and remote addresses, state, and associated process information.
 Output is formatted as JSON for active response workflows.

 ### Script Details